Hard-Shell Vibrators

 Start on your own.

 Even if you’re planning on using your vibrator with a partner, it’s a good idea to check it our by yourself first.
-If you are owned make sure you request permission first, the last thing we want is you in trouble with your Domme.
-Are you alone?
 You’ll feel less self-conscious and/or you can really concentrate on how it feels for you without being distracted (for better or worse) by a partner.
 Make sure you have a little time and enough privacy.
-If you’ve got roommates, children, thin walls, or nosy neighbors, you can always turn on some music and make use of blankets and comforters to mute the sound (you may also want to think about getting a quieter vibrator).
+If you’ve got roommates, children, thin walls, or nosy neighbors, you can always turn on some music and make use of blankets and comforters to mute the sound (you may also want to think about getting a quieter vibrator)

 Play with the lights on.

-Not everyone will be comfortable with this one, and vision may not be a sense you rely on, but playing with a vibrator with the lights on can be very educational and useful.
+Not every woman will be comfortable with this one, and vision may not be a sense you rely on, but playing with a vibrator with the lights on can be very educational and useful.
 You can discover specific places on your body that are rich with nerve endings and ripe for stimulation.
-This is the kind of information you can use on yourself in the future and share with a lover or your Dominant partner.
+This is the kind of information you can use on yourself in the future and share with a your submissive.
+After all if you don’t know your own body, how can you expect to train to your submissive to pleasure you in the way you like, or instruct him.
 You can achieve the same effect with touch, knowing exactly where the vibrator is, but seeing what’s going on can be a benefit for some.

 Getting hot to trot.

 Once you turn it on, start by touching the vibrator to your feet and your hands.
 Run it up and down your arms and legs, across your belly, your shoulders and neck, your scalp and face.
-Even though vibrators are used mostly around the penis, scrotum, ass and nipples, don’t just jump to the main even.
-What’s your hurry! take your time, the more time spend building to orgasm the bigger the ‘O’ .
+Again, you can start with some clothes on if you like.
+Even though vibrators are used mostly around the vulva and clitoris, don’t just jump to the main event.
 Get a feel for the vibration all over your body and then slowly move to the more sensitive parts.
-You can slowly move the vibrator up your inner thigh, gently run it over the perineum, or in circles around your nipples.
-Imagine its your lover of your dreams, where would she use it? where would you like to be touched?
+You can slowly move the vibrator up your inner thigh, or in circles around your breasts and nipples.

 Don’t rush: Explore every inch.